OECD upgrades Bangladesh country rating by one notch

-DHAKA, July 5 The Organisation for Economic Cooperation and Development (OECD) has upgraded its rating for Bangladesh, in a move that should make it easier for local entrepreneurs and banks to secure credit, the country's central bank governor said on Sunday.

-Atiur Rahman said the decision was made at a meeting of the Swiss Export Credit Agency last week, which he attended.
+Atiur Rahman said he was notified of the decision at a meeting of the Swiss Export Credit Agency last week, which he attended.

 The decision reflected the resilience of Bangladesh economy, which has delivered strong growth for over a decade despite political upheaval and weak external demand, Atiur told Reuters.